NaimK177/SpareParts-Framework/README.md

 of machine degradation information into spare parts ordering decisions under stochastic lead times and batch ordering constraints.

 This repository focuses on two algorithms: DQN and PPO.
-Another Repository focuses on the implementation of DCL algorithm.
+The repository [DCL-Spare-Parts](https://github.com/NaimK177/DCL-Spare-Parts) on the other hands implement the DCL algorithm within our problem setting.

 ## Overview
 Efficient spare parts management is essential for ensuring high availability and cost-effective maintenance